JamieBort/Learning-Directory/JavaScript/Libraries/React/ReactTicTacToeTutorial/README.md

 LearningDirectory/JavaScript/Frameworks/React/ReactTicTacToeTutorial/my-app

 ### Next Steps
 a.
 Study what was done this morning.
-From the [Declaring A Winner](https://reactjs.org/tutorial/tutorial.html#declaring-a-winner) section to the end.
+From the [Adding Time Travel](https://reactjs.org/tutorial/tutorial.html#adding-time-travel) section to the end.

 b.
 Then, from the [Wrapping Up](https://reactjs.org/tutorial/tutorial.html#wrapping-up) section do the following suggested tasks:
 1. Display the location for each move in the format (col, row) in the move history list.